Carrie R. Wong, MD

 With support from the UCLA Specialty Training and Advanced Research (STAR) and Ruth L. Kirshstein National Research Service Award T32 fellowship programs, she matriculated in the UCLA Fielding School of Public Health as a doctoral candidate in the Department of Health Policy and Management.
 She remains a STAR fellow as she completes her dissertation.

-Dr. Wong is board certified in internal medicine and gastroenterology and board eligible in transplant hepatology.
+Dr. Wong is board certified in internal medicine, gastroenterology and transplant hepatology.